• Skip to main content

 Take the time now to scout your accommodations in advance and bookmark your top picks so you’re ready when concert tickets go on sale.
 It’s also smart to have a backup or two—things can fill up fast, and flexibility is key.
 No matter where you end up staying, Cape Breton and the Celtic Colours Festival delivers an unforgettable experience, you’ll be longing to return to year after year.

-So, now’s the time to start dreaming, planning, and securing your spot for this year’s festival.
+Whenever the festival rolls around, start your planning early.
 Whether you go for the music, the fall colours, or the magic of Cape Breton itself, you’re in for something truly special.

 Want even more reasons to fall in love with Cape Breton?